 What we don’t: Hanging liner adds bulk and feels cheap.

 If pinching pennies is your top priority, The North Face’s Antora is well deserving of a closer look.
 But the jacket has more going for it than just savings: The Antora is 100% recycled and styled after The North Face’s iconic (but since-discontinued) Mountain Light Jacket, with slanted handwarmer pockets and a variety of colorways.
 It’s worth celebrating this kind of creativity at its $110 price point.
-And the Antora is decently durable too, with a 70-denier face fabric that will hold up to a lot of wear and tear.
+And the Antora is decently durable, too, with a 70D face fabric that will hold up to a lot of wear and tear.

-Compared to the 2.5-layer Marmot PreCip Eco and REI Rainier, the 2-layer Antora uses a hanging (rather than attached) liner, which results in increased bulk and a cheaper overall feel.
+Compared to the 2.5-layer Marmot PreCip Eco and REI Rainier above, the 2-layer Antora uses a hanging (rather than attached) liner, which results in increased bulk and a cheaper overall feel.
 It also has our least favorite hood design among the competition, with less coverage at the top of the head and a flimsy bill.
-But it’s hard to be too demanding of a $110 rain jacket, and what the Antora lacks in performance it makes up for with a dose of retro style and modern sustainability.
+But it’s hard to be too demanding of a $110 rain jacket, and what the Antora lacks in performance it makes up for with a dose of retro styling and modern sustainability.
 And for a more breathable option from The North Face (complete with a 2.5L membrane and pit zips), check out the hiking-oriented Alta Vista Jacket.

-See the Women's The North Face Antora
+See the TNF Antora Jacket

 Weight: 6.3 oz.